tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/2_advanced.rst

 ::

-  bos-toolbox.exe multiconfiger --user root load listOfMiners.csv
+  bos-toolbox.exe config --user root load listOfMiners.csv

   #edit the CSV file using a spreadsheet editor (e.g. Office Excel, LibreOffice Calc, etc.)

-  bos-toolbox.exe multiconfiger --user root save_apply listOfMiners.csv
+  bos-toolbox.exe config --user root save_apply listOfMiners.csv

 The first command will load the configuration of the miners, that are specified in the *listOfMiners.csv* (using the login username *root*) and save it to the CSV file.
 You can now open the file and edit what you need.
 After the file was edited, the second command will copy the settings back to the miners and apply them.